RenderKit/ospray/doc/api.md

   ------ ------------ ----------------------------------------------------------
   int    numThreads   number of threads which OSPRay should use

-  int    logLevel     logging level; valid values (in order of severity) are
+  uint   logLevel     logging level; valid values (in order of severity) are
                       `OSP_LOG_NONE`, `OSP_LOG_ERROR`, `OSP_LOG_WARNING`,
                       `OSP_LOG_INFO`, and `OSP_LOG_DEBUG`